WELCOME TO THE 21st SPACE WING

 Our Vision: Assert space superiority with disciplined, aggressive and creative Airmen.

 We are located in nine countries, crossing 13 time zones, consisting of five groups, wing staff agencies, at 22 locations.
 We literally cover the world with our operations.

 The 21st SW provides missile warning and space control to North American Aerospace Defense Command and U.S. Strategic Command through a network of command and control units and ground based sensors operated by geographically separated units around the world.

 Provides early warning of strategic and theater ballistic missile attacks and foreign space launches.

 About 4200 government and contractor personnel detect, track and catalog more than 23,000 man-made objects in space, from those in near-Earth orbit to objects up to 22,300 miles above the earth's surface.

 Explores counterspace warfighting technologies in the field.

-Hosts 53 mission partners including HQ NORAD, HQ NORTHCOM, HQ Air Force Space Command, the 302nd Airlift Wing, and SMDC/ARSTRAT.
+Hosts 53 mission partners including HQ NORAD, HQ NORTHCOM, U.S. Space Force, the 302nd Airlift Wing, and SMDC/ARSTRAT.